 3.7 Since September 2014, Local Authorities can only access communications data via the National Anti-Fraud Network (NAFN): ‘NAFN is a not-for-profit, non-incorporated body formed by its members to provide services which support their work in the protection of the public purse.
 Established in 1997, NAFN was created as a centre of excellence to provide data and intelligence to its members.
 This includes assisting members in the provision of effective corporate and financial governance.
 NAFN works with its members and other stakeholders to enhance and expand its range of services.
 It maintains all data in a secure and confidential environment conforming to Government legislation and national best practice’

 4.1 RIPA does:-

-- require prior internal autorisation of directed surveillance follwed by external autorisation by a magistrate
+- require prior internal authorisation of directed surveillance followed by external authorisation by a magistrate

 - prohibit the council from carrying out intrusive surveillance